How AI Box Expands Facial Recognition Terminal Performance and Scenario Support

 Hardware Perspective

-Modern access control deployments are increasingly defined by the combination of front-end terminals and local computing units.
+Modern facial recognition access control systems are no longer defined by a single device.
+Instead, they rely on a combination of front-end terminals and local computing units to achieve stable performance across different scenarios.

 Front-End Terminals